monkeyscage/SuperOwned/eip-money-talks.md

 ## Specification
 Any contract implements the (pretty standard) variable "owner".
-This standard introduces the concept of "SuperOwner": an entity involved in the manipulation of the ownership of an asset.
+This standard introduces the concept of "SuperOwner": an super-entity involved in the manipulation of the ownership of an asset.

 ### Variables and Methods.